-Should I include overhead in employee cost?
+Should I include overhead in an employee cost calculation?
 What about worker’s compensation?
-State unemployment tax, social security, 40k?
+State unemployment tax, social security, 401k?
 Should a fully loaded employee calculation be based on their gross capacity or just their billable capacity?

 What about employees that are part-admin and part-billable?
 What about benefits and insurance?
 Production software?
 You can understand the actual cost is very different than the hourly wage.

 What should and shouldn’t be included in an employee cost calculation?
 Tip: If you just want to try out the employee cost calculator, it’s right here.

 There’s a lot of mud in the water, and you’ve probably read a lot of conflicting information on the subject.
 So we’re helping you answer how much does an employee really cost your agency.

 That’s why I’m writing this guide to give you a clear answer.
 I want to help you understand how to calculate this important metric in the different contexts you might encounter in your agency.

 - Fully Loaded Employee Calculator – The Method

 - The Steps to Calculating Employee Cost-Per-Hour in Your Agency

 - Using Employee Cost Per Hour In Your Agency